Department of Integrated Studies

 Kettler Hall 144 ~ 260-481-6828

 The Bachelor of Applied Science was developed at Purdue University Fort Wayne for students who have acquired their Associate of Applied Science (A.A.S.) from an accredited institution.
 The B.A.S. provides Applied Science graduates with an opportunity to further their education, filling a need for students whose A.A.S degrees previously have not articulated well into four-year institutions.
 The B.A.S. degree can be adapted toward several career fields, including general supervision, or entry level administration or management.
-Developed to provide a broad knowledge of skills needed to manage an organization, the B.A.S. provides students with in-depth knowledge in a number of academic concentration such as (Business Specialty, Leadership and Supervision, Interdisciplinary, Information Systems, Information Technology, Early Childhood Education).
+Developed to provide a broad knowledge of skills needed to manage an organization, the B.A.S. provides students with in-depth knowledge in a number of academic concentration including Business Specialty, Construction Management, Human Services, Industrial Engineering Technology, Leadership and Supervision, Interdisciplinary, Information Systems, Information Technology, and Early Childhood Education.
 While not intended to prepare students for traditional graduate degree programs, the program builds on the foundation of the Associate of Applied Science and meets state and university general education and degree credit hour requirements.

 PFW has also partnered with several institutions forming articulation agreements to accept the AAS degrees from their institutions making transfer easier.
-This institutions include; Edison State Community College, Henry Ford College, Ivy Tech Community College, Joliet Junior College, Macomb Community College, Montcalm Community College, Northwest State Community College, Rhodes State College, Schoolcraft College, Southwestern Michigan College, Sate University of New York- Clinton, State University of New York- Genesee, & Washtenaw Community College.
+This institutions include; Edison State Community College, Henry Ford College, Ivy Tech Community College, Joliet Junior College, Macomb Community College, Monroe County Community College, Montcalm Community College, Northwest State Community College, Rhodes State College, Schoolcraft College, Southwestern Michigan College, South Texas College, State University of New York- Clinton, State University of New York- Genesee, Terra State Community College, & Washtenaw Community College.

 Student Learning Outcomes: